Part of the Revenue Operations series

 Quarterly business reviews for your top 50 accounts by revenue.
 Not a slideshow about your product roadmap.
 A 30-minute conversation about whether the customer is achieving their goals.
 Did they hit the outcomes they bought you to deliver?
 What's changed in their business?
 Where's the expansion opportunity?

-I installed QBRs at the $30M company for accounts above $100K ACV.
-Forty-three accounts qualified.
-Over two quarters, net revenue retention for the QBR cohort improved from 92% to 110%.
-The accounts without QBRs stayed at 94%.
-The QBR cadence turned a retention problem into an expansion revenue opportunity.
+I installed QBRs for the largest accounts by revenue.
+Over two quarters, the QBR cohort showed a clear NRR lift versus similar accounts without the cadence.
+The QBR rhythm turned retention work into an expansion revenue opportunity.

 Step 8: Build expansion triggers into the product